This course requires 2 options.

 The solo and group performance is the main focus.
 It is essential to select a repertoire that challenges.
 Plenty of practical sessions will occur to help get these 2 standards underway.

 We start instrumentation which is mostly for those students that read music well.
-Guitarists and vocalists are encouraged to do song writing or composition.
+Guitarists ,vocalists and drummers are encouraged to do song writing or composition unless you are a strong music reader, in which case you can do either or both.

 We spend time going over essential theory skills such as key signatures to assist with musical analysis and creative tasks.